-- 1. NZNGOs will complete a self-assessment (see Annex 4 in the application form) against the following due diligence standards and confirm that they are able to provide all mandatory documentation.
-If the NZNGO believes it satisfies due diligence standards after completing the self-assessment form, then it should submit a concept note in Annex 3. - 2.
-If the concept note is approved, then the NZNGO will be invited to submit all mandatory documentation and explanatory narrative.
-This submission will be reviewed by an external provider to make recommendations on whether the due diligence standards have been met and/or whether strengthening could be undertaken during design and/or implementation that would enable standards to be met.
-MFAT reserves the right to ask for additional information where necessary to ensure it can verify a standard is met.
+1. NZNGOs will complete a self-assessment (see Annex 4 in the application form) against the following due diligence standards and confirm that they are able to provide all mandatory documentation.
+If the NZNGO believes it satisfies due diligence standards after completing the self-assessment form, then it should submit a concept note in Annex 3.